 “You’re a desirable woman,” he whispered into her ears.

-She smiled, mute and trying so hard to be sensitive.
-But his frequent stares took away all her senses and lured her to him unconsciously, it was like jazz.
+She smiled while taking in the entire happenings in her environment.
+Idara was trying so hard to be insensitive but Femi’s frequent stares took away all her senses and lured her to him unconsciously.
 He moved behind her and placed his hand on her shoulder.

 “Would you want to have more drinks?” he asked.